-The best seasons for Manaslu Circuit Trek are March, April, May and the last week in September to mid-December.
+The best seasons for Manaslu Circuit Trek are March, April, and May, and the last week in September to mid-December.
 The peak season is in October.
-The low season is the monsoon (June to September) due to rain and haze weather.
-In December to late February to early March, there is a probable chance of winter snow and lodge will be closed mainly in Laryka Phedi, Bhimthang.
+The low season is the monsoon (June to September) due to rain and hazed weather.
+In December to late February to early March, there is a probable chance of winter snow and the lodge will be closed mainly in Laryka Phedi, Bhimthang.

-Yes, you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-Tourist Visa with Multiple Entry for 30 days can be obtained by paying the US $ 40 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entry for 90 days can be obtained by paying the US $ 100.
+Yes, you can obtain a visa easily upon your arrival at Tribhuvan International Airport in Kathmandu.
+A tourist Visa with Multiple Entries for 30 days can be obtained by paying US $ 40 or equivalent foreign currency.
+Similarly, a Tourist Visa with Multiple Entries for 90 days can be obtained by paying US $ 100.
 Please bring 2 copies of passport size photos.

 12. How much additional money do I need per day ?

 It depends on your spending habits.
-Generally, in Kathmandu and Pokhara you can allocate USD 10 to USD 15 for a lunch and a dinner.
-USD 20 to USD 30 per person a day will be enough to buy meals, bottles of water, chocolates, pay for the hot shower and a few drinks during the trekking.
+Generally, in Kathmandu and Pokhara, you can allocate USD 10 to USD 15 for lunch and dinner.
+USD 20 to USD 30 per person a day will be enough to buy meals, bottles of water, and chocolates, pay for the hot shower and, a few drinks during the trekking.

-Bottled water is easily available at the lodges and teahouses, which you can buy at the cost of USD 1 at lower elevations upto USD 4 to higher elevation per liter.
+Bottled water is easily available at the lodges and teahouses, which you can buy at the cost of USD 1 at lower elevations up to USD 4 to higher elevations per liter.

-If you are planning to drink normal water all the way during trek, purifying water with any sort of purification tablets or drop is must.
-You can bring your own purifier or can purchase it in Kathmandu.
+If you are planning to drink normal water during the trek, purifying water with any sort of purification tablet or drop is a must.
+You can bring your purifier or can purchase it in Kathmandu.

-The temperature rating of the sleeping bags we provide are about -10 deg C (14 Deg Fahrenheit), our guide can provide liner or extra blanket from the lodge in the mountain if the sleeping bag is not warm enough for you
+The temperature rating of the sleeping bags we provide is about -10 degrees C (14 Degrees Fahrenheit), our guide can provide a liner or extra blanket from the lodge in the mountain if the sleeping bag is not warm enough for you